 There have been no specific coverage in the news or by the authorities.
 Due to the quarantine measures explained above, delays should be expected.

-- (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis? - (c) Are there any general tips and recommended solutions under the local regulatory framework?
+(b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis?
+There have been none to date.